By: Ronnie Brown on June 17th, 2022

 Designed by the American National Standards Institute, the ANSI:AWCI 01 standard encompasses wire mesh fabricated in the United States.
 It establishes wire mesh applications in industrial and screening settings.

 ANSI:AWCI 01 was written to mimic the blemish tolerances set by the ISO 9044 standard.

-The American Society for Testing and Material (ASTM) established the E11 standard, which outlines what the manufacturing process of test sieves should look like.
-The sieve cloth opening size, diameter of the individual wire in the sieve cloth, height of the sieve frame, sieve frame diameter, and sieve cloth mounting are all addressed in the E11 guidelines.
+The American Society for Testing and Materials (ASTM) established the E11 standard, which outlines what the manufacturing process of test sieves should look like.
+The sieve cloth opening size, diameter of the individual wires in the sieve cloth, height of the sieve frame, sieve frame diameter, and sieve cloth mounting are all addressed in the E11 guidelines.